amitdhandha1996/WordStats/README.md

 Simply input the entire path of your chosen text(.txt) file and you're good to go.

 # Known Issues
 The definition of a "word" in the program is anything between 2 spaces.
 Punctuation such as ".", "!", and "?" are stripped from the words.
-However, it is difficult to determine when apostrophes or brackets should be removed.
+However, it is difficult to determine when apostrophes or brackets should be removed and we end up with words like "word(anotherword)".
 Working on it.